benedikt97/GNS3-SDN-LABs/thesis.md

 Die hier gelisteten Funktionen konnten in der offenen virtuellen SONiC-Variante erfolgreich getestet werden.
-Nicht implementiert und hier ebenfalls nicht gelistet sind die EVPN-Features Anycast-Gateways und Multihoming.
-Weiterhin schreibt Broadcom: *SONiC-VS image provides users the ability to verify the control plane functions (for example.
+Nicht implementiert und hier ebenfalls nicht aufgeführt sind die Features Anycast-Gateways und EVPN-Multihoming.
+Weiterhin schreibt Broadcom:

+> *SONiC-VS image provides users the ability to verify the control plane
+> functions (for example.
 BGP, MC-LAG) on a typical data center switch.
-The data plane functionality (for example ACL, QOS, PBR) is not supported by SONiC-VS as it does not have underlying physical platform.* [@broadcomsonic].
-Die hier genannten nicht verfügbaren Features wurden in diesem Lab nicht verwendet und wurden daher nicht getestet.
-Es ist nicht davon auszugehen das die Features in der offenen virtuellen SONiC-Variante implementiert sind.
+> The data plane functionality (for example ACL, QOS, PBR) is not
+> supported by SONiC-VS as it does not have underlying physical
+> platform[@broadcomsonic].*

 SONiC selbst ist auf Basis der Container-Technologie Docker modular aufgebaut.